-There is a big difference between monitoring a box versus monitoring a complex system.
+There is a big difference between the network operations center monitoring tools used for monitoring a box versus monitoring a complex system.

 Boxes are relatively easy to instrument using simple telemetry; logs and streaming metrics.
 Telemetry is monitored and problems are detected, which engineers then fix.

-Applications and other complex systems by contrast, are difficult to monitor.
-They require more than the observation of logs, metrics and events.
+Applications and other complex systems, by contrast, are difficult to monitor.
+They require more than the observation of logs, metrics, and events.
 Their complex logic is instrumented.
 Application operators must be concerned with the intent of the application developer.
-Monitoring involves continuous comparison of what actually happens in the system to what the developer intended to happen.
+Monitoring involves the continuous comparison of what actually happens in the system to what the developer intended to happen.

 Monitoring networks is hard